 Singapore recently put out new AML guidelines aimed at these industries listed above.
 Digital currencies are rising in popularity, and so are other virtual asset providers.
 This act aims to combat that across all trades.
 Similarly, South Korea passed comparable AML laws for almost the exact reason.
 Following that, so did the European Union, with their Sixth AML Directive.

 As bank money launderers plotters continue to expand further and into hidden places, governments and agencies alike need to ensure laws and regulations reach these other occupations.
-Real estate, cryptocurrency, and other non-traditional markets are the ones seeing a rise in illicit transactions, which further supports the idea that all businesses need AML in banking and other industries to prevent any risk.
+Real estate, cryptocurrency, and other non-traditional markets are seeing a rise in illicit transactions, which further supports the idea that all businesses need AML in banking and other industries to prevent any risk.
 By doing so, they are doing their part in preventing further repercussions, like terrorism financing and other criminal activity.

-Even if your business believes that you do not need any AML processes set in place right now, it is unlikely you will feel this way for long.
+Even if your business believes you do not need any AML processes set in place right now, it is unlikely you will feel this way for long.
 It is expected that more industries will be responsible for AML compliance sometime in the near future.
 To keep your customers happy and your business free from fines, complying with AML laws is indispensable.

 Based on this, it is never too soon to start preparing for how you will comply with AML in banking and other industries when the time comes.
 Planning a strategy for your business is the best way to ensure success and maintain a progressive reputation.
 Some of the critical elements you may want to consider for your AML compliance program should be: